Shaken By Trump, Senators Ask: What Stops Him From Launching Nukes?

 "Distinguish between the scenarios where the military wakes up the president versus scenarios where the president's waking up the military," said Peter Feaver, a political science professor from Duke University.

-For example: "Where the president's waking up the military, maybe in an extreme funk, saying 'I'm angry and I want something done.'
+For example: "Where the president's waking up the military, maybe in an extreme funk, saying, 'I'm angry and I want something done.'
 In that setting,

 the president alone could not effect the strike.
 He would require lots of people cooperating with him to make the strike happen, and they'd be asking the questions that would slow down that process."